victor-istomin/incrementalSpellCheck/README.md

 ## Incremental search and spellchecker in C++

-This is C++ header-only implementation in incremental search withing a list of captions (menu, articles, etc) with misprint corrections support.
+This is C++ header-only implementation of incremental search within a list of captions (menu, articles, etc) with misprint corrections support.

 ## Contents